Mirroring

 Mirror queue

 If the mirror database(s) can't keep up with production traffic, queries will back up in the queue.
-To make sure it doesn't overflow and cause out-of-memory errors, the size of the queue is configurable:
+To make sure it doesn't overflow and cause out-of-memory errors, the size of the queue is limited:

 Since mirror queues can drop queries, it is not a replacement for Postgres replication and should be used for testing & benchmarking purposes only.